Aix-en-Provence in Spring: markets, cafés and slow days in the old town

 You won’t find cafés or shops crammed into every corner here, and that’s totally fine.
 This part of Aix is less about doing, more about noticing.
 Bring a book, walk slowly, and enjoy this French region.

 If you feel like stepping just outside the city without committing to a full-day tour, Puyricard and Vauvenargues are two nearby villages that are easy to reach and give you a very different sense of the region.
-They’re quieter, more rural, and without the polish of bigger Provencal towns.
+They’re quieter, more rural than the bigger Provencal towns.

 Puyricard, about 7 km north of Aix, is best known for its handmade chocolate and local wine estates.
 There’s a family-run chocolate factory here called Chocolaterie de Puyricard that’s been around since the '60s.
 It’s not a fancy setup, but you can visit the boutique and buy directly.
 They do proper seasonal selections in spring, including pralines, orangettes, and their signature ganache.
 You can also visit nearby vineyards like Château La Dorgonne or Domaine La Brillane, which often welcome visitors for tastings (though it’s a good idea to call ahead or check opening hours online).